wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/custom-connector-lifecycle-management/includes/1-introduction.md

 > [!div class="mx-imgBorder"]
 > [![Diagram of the cyclical development process of application lifecycle.](../media/diagram-application-lifecycle.png)](../media/diagram-application-lifecycle.png#lightbox)

-When you open source and/or certify your custom connector the deploy phase is more than just moving it to another environment.
+When you open source and/or certify your custom connector, the deploy phase is more than just moving it to another environment.
 There is a specific set of procedures to follow you can read more on [Instructions on submitting your connector to Microsoft](https://docs.microsoft.com/connectors/custom-connectors/certification-submission/?azure-portal=true).

 ## Power Platform ALM